benjaminmoon/benjaminmoon.github.io/_cv/2020-02-pub-ichthyosaur-macroevo.md

     alt_text="Rates of character evolution in ichthyosaurs"
     caption="Rates of cladistic character evolution in ichthyosaurs.
-    Significantly high rates of evolution occur early in ichthyosaur evolution, but are distinctly reduced in after the Triassic–Jurassic boundary."
+    Significantly high rates of evolution occur early in ichthyosaur evolution, but are distinctly reduced after the Triassic–Jurassic boundary."
 %}

 Ichthyosaurs had an archetypal ‘early burst’ of evolution following their first
-appearances: high rates of evolution early on in their history.
+appearance: high rates of evolution early on in their history.
 This manifests itself as a rapid diversification in taxonomy, morphology, and ecology during the Early–Middle Triassic followed by relatively slower rates.